Feisty female finally gets Pixar spotlight in "Brave"

 LOS ANGELES Pixar has brought to life cars, fish, rats and monsters, but "Brave" is the animated studio's first film built around a feisty female.

-"Brave", opening in U.S. theatres on Friday, is the tale of a young, red-headed Scottish archer called Merida who decides to defy her mother, break with tradition and do her own thing.
+"Brave", opening in U.S. theaters on Friday, is the tale of a young, red-headed Scottish archer called Merida who decides to defy her mother, break with tradition and do her own thing.

 When a witch grants Merida an ill-fated wish and turns her mother into a bear, the girl must gather all her resources to bring her family back together.